ontohub/ontohub/README.md

 relationships that are of interest to an agent (user or service) or to a community of agents.
 The conceptual model of an ontology reflects a consensus, and the implementation of an ontology is often used to support a variety of applications such as web services, expert systems, or search engines.
-Therefor, ontologies are typically developed in teams.
+Therefore, ontologies are typically developed in teams.
 Ontohub wants to make this step as convenient as possible.